WaLi: Can Pressure Sensors in HVAC Systems Capture Human Speech?: WaLi Architecture Design

 \subsection{Complex Global Attention Block (CGAB)}

 Long-range correlations exist along both the time and the frequency axes in a complex-valued T-F spectrogram.
 As the audio signal embedded in the pressure sensor data is a time series signal, inter-phoneme correlations exist along the time axis.
-Moreover, harmonic correlations also exist among pitch and formants along the frequency axis.
-As a convolution kernel is limited by its receptive field, standard convolutions cannot capture global correlations on the time and frequency axes in a complex-valued T-F spectrogram.
-Therefore, we propose the Complex Global Attention Block (CGAB) to capture long-range correlation from the T-F axes.
-Please note that Frequency Transformation Blocks (FTBs) used in \cite{wang2024vibspeech} published in USENIX, 2024, don't work along both the T-F axes.
+Moreover, harmonic correlations also exist among pitch and formants along the frequency axis. \textit{As a convolution kernel is limited by its receptive field, standard convolutions cannot capture global correlations on the time and frequency axes in a complex-valued T-F spectrogram.} Therefore, we propose a Complex Global Attention Block (CGAB) to capture long-range correlation from both the T-F axes.
+Please note that Frequency Transformation Blocks used in \cite{wang2024vibspeech}, published in USENIX, don't work along the T-F axis (i.e., only time axis).

-The detailed implementation of our proposed CGAB is shown in Fig. \ref{fig:CGAB}.
-CGAB provides attention to the time and frequency axes of a complex-valued T-F spectrogram by following two steps:
+CGAB provides attention to the T-F axes of a complex-valued T-F spectrogram by following two steps (see Fig. \ref{fig:CGAB}):